Darth-arcux/Pesmos-Graphing-Calculator/README.md

 # PLANNED UPDATES: #
-For now, just bug fixing, adding icons to some places (like the Taskbar icon) and adding an interactable keyboard to make adding various stuff like sqrt easier.
+For now, just bug fixing and adding an interactable keyboard to make adding various stuff like sqrt easier.

 # FEATURES: #